openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/package/import.md

 ## Re-exporting an Imported Name

 In the development of large-scale projects with extensive functionality, the following scenario is very common: package `p2` heavily uses declarations imported from package `p1`.
-When package `p3` imports package `p2` and uses its functionality, the declarations from `p1` also need to be visible to `p3`.
-If package `p3` is required to manually import all `p1` declarations used by `p2`, the process would be overly cumbersome.
-Therefore, it is desirable to import the `p1` declarations used by `p2` when `p2` is imported.
+When package `p3` imports `p2` and uses its functionality, the declarations from `p1` also need to be visible to `p3`.
+Requiring `p3` to manually import the declarations from `p1` used in `p2` would be overly cumbersome.
+Therefore, it is desirable to import the declarations from `p1` used in `p2` when `p2` is imported.

 In the Cangjie programming language, `import` can be modified by the access modifiers `private`, `internal`, `protected`, and `public`.
-Among these, `import` statements modified by `public`, `protected`, or `internal` can re-export the imported members (provided these imported members are not made unavailable in the current package due to name conflicts or shadowing).
+Among these, `import` statements modified by `public`, `protected`, or `internal` can re-export the imported members (provided these imported members are not rendered unavailable in the current package due to name conflicts or shadowing).
 Other packages can directly import and use the re-exported content from this package based on visibility, without needing to import these contents from the original package.

-- `private import` indicates that the imported content is only accessible within the current file. `private` is the default modifier for `import`; an `import` without an access modifier is equivalent to `private import`.
+- `private import` means the imported content is only accessible within the current file. `private` is the default modifier for `import`.
+An `import` without an access modifier is equivalent to `private import`.
-- `internal import` indicates that the imported content is accessible within the current package and its sub-packages (including sub-packages of sub-packages).
-Access from outside the current package requires explicit `import`.
+- `internal import` means the imported content is accessible within the current package and its subpackages (including subpackages of subpackages).
+Access from non-current packages requires explicit `import`.
-- `protected import` indicates that the imported content is accessible within the current module.
-Access from outside the current package requires explicit `import`.
+- `protected import` means the imported content is accessible within the current module.
+Access from non-current packages requires explicit `import`.
-- `public import` indicates that the imported content is accessible externally.
-Access from outside the current package requires explicit `import`.
+- `public import` means the imported content is accessible externally.
+Access from non-current packages requires explicit `import`.

-In the following example, `b` is a sub-package of `a`.
+In the following example, `b` is a subpackage of `a`.
 In `a`, the function `f` defined in `b` is re-exported using `public import`.

 <!-- compile -reimport1 -->
 <!-- cfg="-p a/b --output-type=staticlib" -->